-Our board of directors believes that the number of shares of common stock currently available under the 2011 plan is insufficient to meet our current and future equity needs.
-All of our employees and non-employee directors receive equity awards as a component of their compensation and we intend to continue to grant equity awards to induce and incentive new and existing employees at all levels.
-We have grown rapidly since our initial public offering in 2011, from 142 full-time employees to 487 full-time employees at December 31, 2015, hiring an additional 162 new employees during 2015 alone.
-Due to the limited number of shares available for grant under the 2011 plan, equity awards granted to our named executive officers in 2015 were limited to new hires, promotions and exceptional accomplishments and no equity awards were granted to our named executive officers in 2013.
+Our board believes that the number of shares of common stock currently available under the 2011 Plan is insufficient to meet our current and future equity needs.
+Certain of our employees and all of our non-employee directors receive equity awards as a component of their compensation and we intend to continue to grant equity awards to induce and incentivize new and existing employees at all levels.
+We have grown rapidly since our initial public offering in 2011, from 142 full-time employees to 518 full-time employees at December 31, 2018, hiring an additional 29 employees during 2018 alone.